obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

 | next week (2022-07-18)  | 2022-07-18                 |
 | next month (2022-08-11) | 2022-08-11                 |
 | next year (2023-07-11)  | 2023-07-11                 |

-## Limitations and Known issues

-With a link back up to how to check formatting.